Epiksha/boilerplate-react/README.md

 When production is run, the JavaScript file that is output to the `dist` folder is run through `UglifyJs`, which is specified in the `optimization` object in `webpack.config.js`.
 This removes all needless spaces and characters to reduce file size and get it ready to be served to users.

-Finally, when the production script is running, the HTMLWebpackPlugin (specified in the `plugins` object) will tak whatever template you've passed to it (in this case `template.html` in the `src` folder) and create an `index.html` file, which contains a div with an id of `root`, which `index.js` will render the React DOM to, along with the contents of `App.js`.
+Finally, when the production script is running, the HTMLWebpackPlugin (specified in the `plugins` object) will take whatever template you've passed to it (in this case `template.html` in the `src` folder) and create an `index.html` file, which contains a div with an id of `root`, which `index.js` will render the React DOM to, along with the contents of `App.js`.

 **SCSS**